Cbhihe/Pix_colorize/Readme.md

 ## Slow start:
-A step by step guide is included in this repo: pixColor_manual.pdf
+A step by step guide is included in this repo: Manual.pdf

 ## Quick start:
 ### Build a Docker image and start a container